AndyQ/NFCPassportReader/readme.md

 It now includes a sample of how to do Passive Authentication to ensure that an E-Passport is valid and hasn't been tampered with.

+This however requires the use of the OpenSSL library (which is included as a Pod file from Marcin Krzyżanowski's OpenSSL-Universal Pod (https://github.com/krzyzanowskim/OpenSSL).

+I'd like to move this over to its own Swift Package BUT currently SPM doesn't support mixed langages so sadly I can't yet.
+Also, didn't want to get into the whole create a new CocoaPod thing yet so if anyone fancies doing something clever.....

 It requires a set of CSCA certificates in PEM format from a master list (either from a country that publishes their master list, or the ICAO PKD repository).
 See the scripts folder for details on how to get and create this file.

 **The masterList.pem file included in the Sample app is purely there to ensure no compiler warnings and contains only a single PEM file that was self-gengerated and won't be able to veryify anything!**